At least 10 people tied to sensitive US research have died or disappeared

 TLDR

-• CNN reports at least 10 individuals linked to US nuclear and aerospace research have died or disappeared over recent years, sparking a federal investigation.
+• CNN reports at least 10 individuals connected to US nuclear and aerospace research have died or disappeared in recent years, prompting a federal investigation into possible connections.

 Key Takeaways